 There are no compulsory vaccinations required to enter South Africa with exception of a yellow fever vaccination if you have been in a yellow fever area within the last 12 months.

 The only major health risk you might face in South Africa is malaria, which is confined to small areas in the north-eastern parts of the country.
 Small pockets of the northern parts of the Kruger National Park fall under this area but the risk here is considered extremely low and it is not always necessary to take anti-malaria tablets.
-Remember as a precautionary measure to check with your accommodation what is recommended.
+Remember as a precautionary measure to check with your doctor or a local travel clinic on what is recommended for your country to visit South Africa.

 South Africa may have high crime statistics, but if you conduct yourself wisely, most tourists enjoy the country without any incident at all.
-Ensure that you lock away your passports and travel documents in a safe, which is usually provided by your accommodation.
+Here are some tips: ensure that you lock away your passports and travel documents in a safe, which is usually provided by your accommodation or keep valuables at a safe place.
 Don't flash around valuables and keep an eye on your belongings at all time.
 Majority of South Africa’s crime is opportunistic petty crime, so if you are vigilant about your belongings you should not have any problem.

 South Africa has 3 world-class airports that receive international flights every day; Johannesburg, Durban and Cape Town.
 Most international airlines will have flights into one or all of these airports daily.